Isotropic 3D topological phases with broken time reversal symmetry

 \section{Introduction}

 \co{In 3D, breaking time-reversal symmetry without breaking isotropy is difficult} A three-dimensional (3D) isotropic medium has the highest degree of spatial symmetry, invariant under all rotations and inversion.
 Unless they are explicitly broken, non-spatial symmetries like time-reversal symmetry (TRS) are also present in isotropic systems.
 Removing TRS typically also breaks isotropy, for example ferromagnets break TRS but also break rotation symmetry along the axes which are not parallel to the magnetization.
 Antiferromagnets restore some spatial symmetries such as the product of inversion and TRS, but also break rotation symmetry~\cite{smejkal2018}.
-The spatial symmetries are partially restored in altermagnets~\cite{altermagnets}---a recently proposed class of materials combining lack of net magnetization with a spin splitting away from away from high-symmetry momenta, however even in these materials the magnetic order is incompatible with full isotropy.
+The spatial symmetries are partially restored in altermagnets~\cite{altermagnets}---a recently proposed class of materials combining lack of net magnetization with a spin splitting away from high-symmetry momenta.
+However, even in these materials the magnetic order is incompatible with full isotropy.
 Related questions also have been studied in the context of symmetry classification of non-collinear antiferromagnetic orders, identifying toroidal magnetic monopoles as time-reversal breaking configurations compatible with a high level of magnetic space group symmetry~\cite{Hayami2024,Hayashida2025}, however, the question of spatial isotropy was not addressed.

 \co{Isotropic systems without TRS are topological} The spatial symmetries of a system are relevant both for defining and protecting topological phases~\cite{fu2011,lau2018,shiozaki2014,Varjas2019a}.
 While initially considered to be susceptible to disorder, topological systems relying on spatial symmetries were later shown to be protected from localization as long as the disordered ensemble respects the spatial symmetries~\cite{Ringel2012, Fu2012, fulga2014}.
 Interacting symmetry-protected topological phases protected by a combination of average and exact symmetries have also been found in recent studies~\cite{Ma2023,Ma2025}.
-The protection by an `average' symmetry, a hallmark of statistical topological insulators, is especially powerful in amorphous media that naturally possess isotropy on average.
+The protection by an average symmetry, a hallmark of statistical topological insulators, is especially powerful in amorphous media that naturally possess isotropy on average.
 In an earlier work we demonstrated that unlike their crystalline counterparts---where the spatial symmetry is only preserved by certain crystal terminations---it is possible to utilize the isotropy of a 2D amorphous medium to extend the topological protection to any edge of the system~\cite{spring2021}.